BerkeleyLearnVerify/Scenic/docs/simulators.rst

 Using Unreal Engine (recommended)
 """""""""""""""""""""""""""""""""

-Enable these plugins in UE5:
+Enable these plugins in Unreal Engine:
 - Python Editor Script Plugin
 - Editor Scripting Utilities

-First, run the `generateUE4WorldInfo.py` or `generateUE5WorldInfo.py` script inside unreal engine by simply entering in the file path in the engine’s python console.
+First, run the :file:`generateUE4WorldInfo.py` or `generateUE5WorldInfo.py` script inside unreal engine by simply entering in the file path in the engine’s python console.
 Then run `generateWorldInfoFromUnrealWorldInfo.py` script

 First, run the :file:`generateUnrealWorldInfo.py` script inside Unreal Engine by simply entering in the file path in the engine’s python console.

-Then run
-the :file:`generateWorldInfoFromUnrealWorldInfo.py`
+Then run the :file:`generateWorldInfoFromUnrealWorldInfo.py` script
-script

 Using Airsim
 """"""""""""

+Note: The newest version of airsim is required to to run :file:`generateWorldInfo.py`.
+Some precompiled binaires from https://github.com/microsoft/AirSim/releases may not be supported.

 Run the :file:`generateWorldInfo.py` script